By Kali Kotoski

 “The AMA was very disappointed to see the entire electric motorcycle tax credit provision eliminated in the bill,” said AMA Director of Government Relations Michael Sayre.
 “The AMA worked very hard with the electric motorcycle industry to save the program.”

 The ill-fated Build Back Better Act, a precursor to the Inflation Reduction Act, included and sought to extend the electric motorcycle tax credit and triple the incentive to up to 30 percent of the purchase price, with a cap of $7,500.

-“We believe that any incentive that’s extended to those buying electric vehicles with four wheels should be extended to those buying an electric motorcycle,” added Sayre.
+“We believe any incentive that’s ex- tended to those buying electric vehicles with four wheels should be extended to those buying an electric motorcycle,” added Sayre.

-The electric motorcycle industry and the AMA area already working with supporting members of Congress to introduce the electric motorcycle tax credit in future legislation.
+The electric motorcycle industry and the AMA are already working with supportive members of Congress to introduce the electric motorcycle tax credit in future legislation.

-Since Harley-Davidson’s debut of the LiveWire in 2019, the company and its sub-brand have sold 1,648 units.
+Since Harley-Davidson’s debut of the electric motorcycle LiveWire in 2019, the company and its sub-brand have sold 1,648 units.